ibm-cloud-docs/codeengine/cmd_defs.md

 ## Configmap commands
 {: #cli-configmap}

 A configmap provides a method to include non-sensitive data information to your deployment.
-By referencing values from your configmap as environmental variables, you can decouple specific information from your deployment and keep your app or job portable.
+By referencing values from your configmap as environment variables, you can decouple specific information from your deployment and keep your app or job portable.
 A configmap contains information in key-value pairs.
 Use `configmap` commands to create, display details, update, and delete configmaps.
 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `configmap` commands.